Rome: San Lorenzo fuori le Mura

 While images with reconstructions of what Constantine’s basilica might have looked like usually show it fully roofed, it is not impossible that it was in fact only partially covered.
 The basilica was clearly ‘circiform’, i.e. it had the form of a Roman circus, with a large semi-circular end running around the apse.
 People could walk through the aisles of the basilica in solemn procession, going around the tombs and tomb slabs in the centre.
 It is fairly certain that family members of the deceased organised funerary meals here as well, a tradition copied from pagan religions.
 This was all part of an early Christian death cult.
 These meals were later actively suppressed by the Church, from the fifth century onwards, and this may be one of the reasons why use of the basilica was discontinued in later centuries.
 At present, not a trace of the Constantinian basilica remains, although its foundations were discovered in 1950.
 A similar building was constructed on the Via Nomentana, near the church of Sant’Agnese fuori le Mura, and there sizeable parts of the funerary basilica can still be seen today.

 The first proper church on this spot was built by Pope Pelagius II (579-590).
 His church was actually built directly over Saint Lawrence’s tomb, so it was to the north of Constantine’s basilica.
 The tomb was in the middle of the nave.
-Pelagius’ church more or less comprises the sanctuary of the present church and a late sixth century mosaic showing the pope and Saint Lawrence can still be admired on the triumphal arch (see the image on the left).
+Pelagius’ church more or less comprises the sanctuary of the present church and a late sixth-century mosaic showing the pope and Saint Lawrence can still be admired on the triumphal arch (see the image on the right).
 This mosaic nowadays faces the priest instead of the congregation, so it is clear that the orientation of the church – originally south-west – was later reversed: it now faces the north-east.

 Sarcophagus with Biblical scenes.
 Below we see the Adoration of the Magi, above the Crossing of the Red Sea.